guardian/grid/docs/running.md

 # Running services

 Grid consists of many micro-services.
 There are a few different ways to start them.
-Note that some services don't compile until you hit them for the first time, once it's running you could try:
+Note that some services don't compile until you hit them for the first time.

-for x in 900{1..9}; do curl http://localhost:$x; done for x in 901{0..11}; do curl http://localhost:$x; done
+There is a script included that will do this for you called **the_pingler.sh**

 ## Manually
 From the **project root**: